ajayboddu-2006/Digital-Mixed-Signal-Circuit-Design-and-Device-Modelling-using-eSim/README.md

 ## ✅ Circuits Implemented
 Following circuits and models were implemented as part of this internship:

-- **Digital Circuits**
+- **Digital SubCircuits**
-  - Adders (Half Adder, Full Adder, Ripple Carry Adder)
+  - SN74LVC4245A - Octal Bus Transceiver and 3.3V to 5V Level Shifter with 3-state outputs
-  - Multiplexers
+  - SN74S64 - 4-2-3-2 Input AOI Gates
-  - Counters
+  - SN74100 - 8-Bit Bistable Latches
   - Flip-Flops
   - Sequential Circuits